mr-anton-t/test-demo/Readme.md

 ## Example  for test site via WDIO

-This directory demonstrates a simple setup for a wdio test suite with page objects.
+This project demonstrates a simple setup for a wdio test suite with page objects.

 # To run test